andrejandre/Digital-Synthesizer--Granular-/README.md

 of the details of the project.

 This repository stores documentation that can help analyze and/or reproduce this digital synthesizer.
-The source code (which I have adapted) and inspiration for this project is based off Peter Knight's work ---> http://tinker.it
+The source code (which I have adapted) and inspiration for this project is based off Peter Knight's work: https://code.google.com/archive/p/tinkerit/

 Any questions about my rendition of this digital synthesizer can be directed to my github profile or to andreunsal@gmail.com.